Accessories DIY Henna Jewellery Lifestyle Makeup Mehndi Reviews

 I have to mention the Mehndi cone that I use.
 I've no idea who makes it or what it's called as it's all written in Hindi.
 All I know is that back in India it costs 10 Rupees per cone, and that it's pretty darn good!
 Over here in Manchester, I buy two for £1 from Anand Fashions on Wilmslow Road.
 I'm there every week hauling on their jewellery and bindis!

 I find that one can never have enough bindis, they only really last for a day and because they're so small they always seem to disappear.
-Also, they're so pretty that I've actually had a girl physically hit me on her birthday, ordering me to give one to their friend!
-What is this?
-High school?
-Anyway enough about the deluded peeg, if you live in Manchester or are just passing through I highly recommend you check out Anand Fashions.
+If you live in Manchester or are just passing through I highly recommend you check out Anand Fashions.

 So there you have it!
 The Mehndi was a lot darker however I took the photos a couple of days later and it's still looking good!